varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 	dd if=/dev/random of=/etc/varnish_secret count=1

-When you start varnishd, you specify the filename with -S, and it goes without saying that the varnishd master process needs to be able to read the file too.
+When you start `varnishd`, you specify the filename with '-S', and it goes without saying that the `varnishd` master process needs to be able to read the file too.

-You can change the contents of the secret file while varnishd runs, it is read every time a CLI connection is authenticated.
+You can change the contents of the secret file while `varnishd` runs, it is read every time a CLI connection is authenticated.

-On the local system, varnishadm can find the filename from shared memory, but on remote systems, you need to give it a copy of the secret file, with the -S argument.
+On the local system, `varnishadm` can retrieve the filename from shared memory, but on remote systems, you need to give `varnishadm` a copy of the secret file, with the -S argument.

-If you want to disable -S/PSK authentication, specify -S with an empty argument to varnishd::
+If you want to disable -S/PSK authentication, specify '-S' with an empty argument to varnishd::

 	varnishd [...] -S "" [...]